Baltejmalhi23/Who-Am-I/README.md

 My ethnicity comes from India, Punjab.
 My parents come from India Punjab.

 ### Birth place
-I was born in Vancouver British Columbia in Canada.
+I was born in Surrey British Columbia in Canada.
 I was born on December 7, 2005.

 ### Full name
 Baltej Singh Malhi